10yard/dkafe/readme.md

 `ALLOW_ROM_OVERWRITE = 0`
 Allow roms in ROM_DIR to be overwritten.
 Set to 1 when using an emulator that doesn't support a rompath argument e.g. AdvanceMAME.

+`EMU_EXIT_RPI = wmctrl -a DKAFE -F`
+Raspberry PI specific setting to return focus to the frontend after exiting the emulator.
+This is an external program call so be sure that the target program is installed i.e. `sudo apt-get install wmctrl`

 ### DK Interface Settings